County ZBOA approves two meat processing facilities

 Lisa Schmidt, a rancher in Conrad, said she uses The Butcher Block and Bixler’s new plan is critical to her expansion plans.

-The ZBOA also approved a small facility planned by Todd Shandley for 1125 River Road in Cascade.
+The ZBOA also approved a small facility planned by Todd Standley for 1125 River Road in Cascade.

-Shandley already ranches the property and plans to build a 3,000-square foot facility that will process up to six beef, 3-4 pigs and 3-4 lambs weekly.
+Standley already ranches the property and plans to build a 3,000-square foot facility that will process up to six beef, 3-4 pigs and 3-4 lambs weekly.

 There was no opposition to either facility and both special use permits were approved unanimously.